nicoverbruggen/phpmon/README.md

 ## 🤬 Troubleshooting

 **If you are having issues, the first thing you should be doing is installing the latest version of PHP Monitor _and_ Laravel Valet.
 This can resolve a variety of issues.
+To upgrade Valet, run `composer global update`.
 Don't forget to run `valet install` after upgrading.**

 PHP Monitor performs some integrity checks to ensure a good experience when using the app.
 You'll get a message telling you that PHP Monitor won't work correctly in the following scenarios: